-In this article we discuss the pros and cons of DIY Food Preservation vs Bought processed foods.
+In this article, we discuss the pros and cons of DIY Food Preservation vs Bought processed foods.
 The reason for this is that there can be a considerable difference in price and the quality of the food.
-No matter what the reason is for your storing food, Whether it is for camping, hiking, survival, prepping, the cost, quality and weight play a roll.
+No matter what the reason is for your storing food, Whether it is for camping, hiking, survival, prepping, the cost, quality and weight play a role.

 What is Food Preservation